as a Mini Health Centre by the Tamil Nadu State Government the Auroville Health

 Apart from basic health care services, the Health Centre team is overseeing the following activities, or has been instrumental in starting them off:

-- regular antenatal clinics with free laboratory facility and medication.
+- Regular clinics with laboratory facility and medication in 7 villages;

 - Monthly child growth monitoring for under-fives, including nutritional advice;

 - Working with the schools on health education and carrying out health checks on Auroville and village children via the schools;

 - Maintaining the daytime 3 -bed patient facility;

 - Classes for adolescent girls on general and reproductive health;